AlSaqr-platform/he-soc/hardware/fpga/README.md

 To generate the bitstream do the following

 ```
-bender update
+make update

 ```
 then `make simple-padframe=1 scripts-bender-fpga-ddr` to use the 1GHz DDR4 or `make scripts-bender-fpga` to use the hyperbus.

-You can also use the `exclude-cluster=1` option, in case you don't want to emulate the cluster as well.
+You can also use the `exclude-cluster=1` and `exclude-llc=1` option, in case you don't want to emulate the cluster/llc as well.

 ```
 cd fpga

-source setup.sh
+source ./setup.sh
 ```
  * Select VCU118.
 The ZCU102 is already too small to fit ariane and the cluster.
 We will provide support for the ZCU102 as well in the future, with a reduced version of the cluster.
  * Unless you specified the `exclude-llc` when generating the compile script, you are instantiating it!